SoftwareEngineeringToolDemos/FSE-2012-FaultTracer/ReadMe.txt

 1. "subject" shows the name of the version under test;
 2. "prefix" shows the common package name shared by the project;
 3. "testsuite" shows the fully qualified name for the test suite class;
+4. "junit4" shows whether the test suite is under JUnit4.0+ (for JUnit3
+put the value to be "false")
-4. "newversion" shows the absolute path of the newer version compared with the current version (do not use it if you are not using the test selection functionality);
+5. "newversion" shows the absolute path of the newer version compared with the current version (do not use it if you are not using the test selection functionality);
-5. "faulttracer" provides the absolute path of the FaultTracer project;
+6. "faulttracer" provides the absolute path of the FaultTracer project;
-6. "cp" provides the class path needed for executing the program under test;
+7. "cp" provides the class path needed for executing the program under test;
-7. Finally, "maxmemory" provides the maximum memory allowed for executing FaultTracer (for the concern of performance, we suggest a value of greater than or equal to "1024m").
+8. Finally, "maxmemory" provides the maximum memory allowed for executing FaultTracer (for the concern of performance, we suggest a value of greater than or equal to "1024m").

+Note that if you are using Windows, please check the path format into Windows-based format.

 >>>>>>>>>>>>>>>>>Collect Coverage>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>